 Identified as having high potential to improve RESU operations, the Valley Water Board of Directors (Board) approved a planned performance audit of RESU that was conducted by the Independent Auditor (Auditor).
 The specific objective of the audit was to identify how RESU could improve its performance for financial and service delivery.
-It is important to note that the real estate transaction process for public agencies differs from that of the private commercial real estate sector.
+It is important to note that the real estate transaction process for public agencies has more regulatory requirements to follow in comparison to the private commercial real estate sector.